laravel/forge-docs/src/sites/applications.md

 If the site's deploy script does not contain the `reverb:restart` command, Forge will automatically append it for you.

+### SSL
+If an SSL certificate exists for your site which protects Reverb's configured hostname, Forge will automatically install it when enabling Reverb, ensuring your Reverb server is accessible via secure WebSockets (wss).

+If Reverb has been installed before a valid certificate is available, you may request a new certificate for Reverb's configured hostname and Forge will automatically install it as soon as it is issued.
+Forge will also pre-populate the "Domains" input with Reverb's hostname when requesting a certificate.

 ### Converting Existing Daemons

 If your server is already configured with a daemon that runs Laravel Reverb, Forge will manage the daemon for you.
 This process links the site's ID and the daemon's ID together, allowing Forge to manage the daemon on your behalf.